Interference of chiral Andreev edge states: Supplementary Information

 The graphene is modeled using the simple $\pi$-orbital nearest neighbor tight-binding model on a honeycomb lattice \cite{Ihnbook}.
 For simplicity, the model considered here is spinless.
-As a result, there is only one QH edge channel for the filling factor $\nu=2$ studied here.
+As a result, there is only one quantum Hall edge channel for the filling factor $\nu=2$ studied here.
 The hopping energy in the graphene region and across the interface is set to be $t_G=3.033$ eV.
-The hopping energy in the SC region is $t_G/2$.
+The hopping energy in the superconductor region is $t_G/2$.
 The magnetic field is incorporated with the standard Peierls substitution in a Landau gauge.
 The parameters are chosen such that the flux through a unit cell of the lattice is much less than a flux quantum, $\Phi/\Phi_0 \!\ll\!
 1$, even in the lowest Landau level (LLL, $\nu\!=\!2$).
-The density of electrons is typically different in the QH and SC regions, corresponding to a difference in the Fermi energy which we use as a crude model of the difference in work functions in the experimental system.
-The Fermi energy in the graphene region, $\mu_{G}$, is defined relative to the Dirac point, while in the SC region, $\mu_{SC}$ is defined relative to the band minimum.
+The density of electrons is typically different in the quantum Hall and superconductor regions, corresponding to a difference in the Fermi energy which we use as a crude model of the difference in work functions in the experimental system.
+The Fermi energy in the graphene region, $\mu_{G}$, is defined relative to the Dirac point, while in the superconductor region, $\mu_{SC}$ is defined relative to the band minimum.
 We set $\mu_{SC}=\mu_{G}+t_G$ to align the chemical potentials of the two regions.

 Superconductivity is simulated by using an electron and hole orbital on each site, coupled by a gap energy $\Delta_0=0.03\ t_G$.
-This is not, of course, an exact representation of BCS theory, but it does correctly mimic the effect of superconductivity on adjacent normal regions.
+This is not, of course, an exact representation of Bardeen-Cooper-Schrieffer theory, but it does correctly mimic the effect of superconductivity on adjacent normal regions.
 As the transport quantities in which we are interested can be calculated entirely from the normal state properties, this suffices for our purposes.
-The Bogoliubov-de Gennes (BdG) equation \cite{deGennesBook} is then solved assuming abrupt magnetic field and gap profiles, $B(y)=B H(y)$ and $\Delta(y)=\Delta_0 H(-y)$, where $H(y)$ is the Heaviside step function.
+The Bogoliubov-de Gennes equation \cite{deGennesBook} is then solved assuming abrupt magnetic field and gap profiles, $B(y)=B H(y)$ and $\Delta(y)=\Delta_0 H(-y)$, where $H(y)$ is the Heaviside step function.